 - order structural and behavioural remedies to restore the situation as before the closing (restitutio in integrum); and

-- impose a turnover-based fine of up to 10% of the parties' annual turnover.
+- impose a turnover-based fine of up to 10 per cent of the parties’ annual turnover.

-Executive members and employees of the undertakings concerned who are determined to have played a significant role in the violation (failing to file or closing before the approval) may also receive monetary fines of up to 5% of the fine imposed on the undertakings.
+Executive members and employees of the undertakings concerned who are determined to have played a significant role in the violation (failing to file or closing before the approval) may also receive monetary fines of up to 5 per cent of the fine imposed on the undertakings.
 The transaction will also be invalid and unenforceable in Turkey.

 The Competition Board has so far consistently rejected all carve-out or hold-separate arrangements proposed by merging undertakings.
 Communiqué No. 2010/4 provides that a transaction is deemed to be ‘realised’ (ie, closed) ‘on the date when the change in control occurs’.
 While the wording allows some room to speculate that carve out or hold-separate arrangements are now allowed, it remains to be seen whether the Competition Authority will interpret this provision in such a way.
 As noted above, this has consistently been rejected by the Competition Board so far, arguing that a closing is sufficient for the suspension violation fine to be imposed and that a further analysis of whether change in control actually took effect in Turkey is unwarranted.